Pippa Middleton Takes Her 11-Month-Old Son, Arthur, To A Toddler Gym

 “Arthur spent most of the class trying to escape from my yoga mat, chewing on the foam block, and practicing the cobra on his tunny,” she confessed of their first trial.

-However, since then, she has said that all in all she is “sold” on the practice, and added that her biggest regret is not starting it sooner.
+However, since then, she has said that all in all she is “sold” on the practice and added that her biggest regret is not starting it sooner.

 Hopefully, she has already passed on the advice to her sister, Kate, who just might be expecting a fourth child soon, as reported by The Inquisitr.